jpinit/jpinit.github.io/_drafts/2026-03-27-oracle-26ai-starter-lab-virtualbox.md

 - OTN license is not production-safe
 - Lab environments must remain isolated
 - Snapshots are not backups — export regularly
-- Naming becomes critical as labs scale

 ---

-## Real-World Notes

-- Snapshot before major changes
-- Keep a clean baseline image
-- Clone instead of rebuild
-- Treat lab environments like production

----

 ## Final Thought

-A properly built lab becomes the foundation for everything that follows.
+A properly built lab is a great foundation for DBAs to hone skills.
+Take advantage of the VM snapshotting technology

-Build it once, build it right, and reuse it for every future Oracle test scenario.
+Build it once, build it right, and reuse it often.

+- Backup your VMs (do not rely solely on snapshots)
+- Keep a clean baseline image of your VM
+- Clone your base VM instead of rebuilding each time
+- Snapshot before making major changes.
+- VM Naming becomes critical as number of Vms grow